What is hydrogen?

 The County Network

 The County Network is a cooperation between counties and municipalities in Norway.
 The main goal is to develop well-functioning value chains for hydrogen throughout the country.
-NHF is the secretariat for the network.
+NHF acts as secretariat of the network.

-Regional authowrities play an important role in the work of phasing out fossil fuels and promoting low- and zero-emission solutions.
-Hydrogen has over the last years received significantly increased focus from the authorities and the industry, and a number of projects and initiatives have been initiated throughout the country.
-This provides both a challenge and opportunities for counties and municipalities, both on political and administrative level.
-Counites and municipalities are important to facilitate the development in such a way that energy resources are utilized, green jobs are created and greenhouse gas emissions are reduced.
+Regional authorities play an important role in phasing out fossil fuels and promoting low- and zero-emission solutions.
+Hydrogen has over the last years gained more attention from both the authorities and the industry, and a number of projects and initiatives have been initiated throughout the country.
+This provides both challenges and opportunities for counties and municipalities, both at the political and administrative levels.
+Counites and municipalities are important in utilising energy resources, creating green jobs and reducing greenhouse gas emissions.

 The County Network aims to: